 Most people never set foot in a florist shop.
 Online FTD websites and 1-800-flowers are about all they know about ordering flowers – and it’s usually done for spur-of-the-moment occasions: a birth, a death, Valentine’s Day… Flowers are kind of a personal gift, given at times of intense personal experiences, knowing who your florist is, and what services they offer is a great way to get the most out of your gift of flowers.

-On a recent Wednesday we had a young man walk into the shop wanting to order two boutonnieres for his wedding – it was going to be a quick informal wedding at the courthouse on Friday night with a bigger party celebration planned for later in the year.
+On a recent Wednesday we had a gentleman walk into the shop wanting to order two boutonnieres for his wedding – it was going to be a quick informal wedding at the courthouse that Friday night with a bigger party celebration planned for later in the year.
 Oh fun!
 We love these impromptu (small) weddings!